vegaprotocol/documentation/docs/concepts/vega-chain/data-nodes.md

 | Conflated positions       	| 1 year            	|
 | Liquidity provisions      	| 1 day             	|

-## Data node decentralized history
+## Data node decentralised history
 The daily addition of gigabites of core event data to the data node make it infeasible for a new data node to replay all blocks from the first block.
-Rather than require that, new nodes can use a feature called decentralised history to recreate the history quickly and get into a state to be able to consume new blocks.
+Instead, new nodes can use a feature called decentralised history to recreate the history quickly and get into a state to be able to consume new blocks.

 History segments produced on every node for a given block span are identical, such that the IPFS content IDs of the segment are the same across all nodes.
 This means there's no need to upload data between nodes, as each node produces history segments, and thus can be a source of history segments.